 If we are interested only in part of the parameters, we can eliminate the remaining nuisance parameters simply forgetting about the part of the matrix which contains the corresponding elements.
 This is a consequence of the considerations from Sect.
-6.13.
+6.9.

 In most cases the likelihood function is not known analytically.
 Usually, we have a computer program which delivers the likelihood function for arbitrary values of the parameters.
 Once we have determined the maximum, we are able to estimate the second derivative and the weight matrix V computing the likelihood function at parameter points close to the MLE.
 To ensure that the parabolic approximation is valid, we should increase the distance of the points and check whether the result remains consistent.
-In the literature we find frequently statements like "The measurement excludes the theoretical prediction by four standard deviations."
-These kind of 3It is also called Fisher-information.